thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 The intersection with credit cards was subtle but real.
 Early authorization systems relied on telephone calls, and phone phreakers could potentially bypass billing or intercept approval signals.
 The solution, deployed in 1983, was Signaling System 7 (SS7), which moved control signals to out-of-band channels — completely separating them from voice traffic and eliminating the vulnerability.

 ## Automated Teller Machine (ATM)

+1969: Get your money now!

+Chemical Bank in New York installed the first ATM in the U.S., giving cardholders access to cash for the first time.

 The ATM arrived quietly but changed everything.
 On June 27, 1967, Barclays Bank installed the first cash dispenser at its Enfield branch in north London.
 The inventor, John Shepherd-Barron, claimed he conceived the idea while soaking in the bath, inspired by chocolate vending machines.
 His original machine accepted paper vouchers impregnated with radioactive carbon-14, read by the machine to authenticate the user.
 Withdrawals were limited to £10 — "quite enough for a wild weekend."
 The first customer was actor Reg Varney, star of the BBC sitcom *On the Buses*.